urbanairship/python-library/README.rst

-``urbanairship`` is a Python library for using the `Airship
-<http://airship.com/>`_ REST API for push notifications, message
-center messages, email, and SMS.
+``urbanairship`` is a Python library for using the Airship REST API for push notifications, message center messages, email, and SMS.

 Requirements
 ============

-Python 3.6 or higher is required.
+Python 3.10 or higher is required.
 Other requirements can be found in requirements.txt.

 Questions
 =========